In this article, we will discuss the issue of VPN on a router vs. VPN app installed on a device.

 You should also use a VPN router if you have a device that you want to connect to a VPN server alone and never to your regular connection.

 A VPN router is also advantageous when you are using an OS with which most VPN apps are incompatible, such as Tails OS.

-Below we will elaborate on how both VPN apps and VPN routers work as well as show you how to set up a VPN router yourself.
+Below, we will elaborate on how VPN apps and routers work and show you how to set up a VPN router yourself.